APPROVED Workspace Provider list 2018

 The Ethical Property Company is one of the largest social businesses in the UK, owning and/or managing a total of 23 Centres across England, Scotland and Wales, and providing office, meeting, event and retail space to over 1000 organisations each year that meet a set of Ethical Criteria.

 Frameworks offers workspace with a difference - we focus on nailing all of the things that help your business thrive, rather than investing your membership fees in things you don’t need.
-The result: small business workspace at small business prices.
-We currently have our first (and as of yet only) site in the heart of Shoreditch - a mix of fixed desks and private offices for startups and SMEs.
-We're a buzzing community of businesses, ranging from data science to dating apps, from chewing gum to blockchain.
-There will be two more Frameworks sites opening in 2018.
+The result is small business workspace at small business prices, with a buzzing community of businesses ranging from data science to dating apps, from chewing gum to blockchain.
+We currently have spaces in Shoreditch and Monument, but will be opening further sites in Victoria and Hoxton in early 2019.

 The Hive is a progressive property management operator that provides workspace for start-ups, artists and entrepreneurs.
 It is our ethos to foster the endeavours of creative professionals by providing a friendly co-working home for small businesses at an affordable rate.